-The rodent IL is necessary for the long-term retention of extinction memories 24, and is inhibited by the ventral hippocampus during fear renewal 27.
-Here, we found that the vmPFC reinstates activity patterns unique to the formation of an extinction memory in the healthy adult brain.
+The rodent IL is necessary for the long-term extinction memory retention 24, and is inhibited by the vHC during fear renewal 27.
+Here, we found that the vmPFC reinstates activity patterns unique to the formation of extinction memories in the healthy adult brain.
 Notably, univariate human neuroimaging evidence for the involvement of the vmPFC in extinction learning and recall has been limited and mixed 31.
-The present finding thus helps bridge extensive evidence from rodents to humans on the role of this region in organizing extinction memory to inhibit retrieval and expression of fear associations.
-We also found that individuals with PTSD symptoms displayed dysregulated organization of fear and extinction reinstatement in the mPFC.
-Specifically, the dACC exhibited reinstatement of memories formed during extinction, while there was an absence of such reinstatement in the vmPFC.
-Critically, behavioral performance of within-session extinction learning was not different between groups, and both groups remembered an equivalent number of items encoded during extinction.
-Thus, differences in neural reinstatement of extinction memories appear to reflect an underlying distinction in how these memories are formed and retrieved, and they do not merely recapitulate an observable behavioral deficit.
-This suggests that individuals with a history of trauma may utilize a different, and ultimately maladaptive, neural mechanism for fear reduction during within-session extinction learning that bypasses the formation of a long-term extinction memory trace in the vmPFC.
-Interestingly, evidence from rodent studies shows the IL is not necessarily required for within-session extinction, only for successful extinction retrieval 24.
-However stimulation of the vmPFC during or after extinction learning improves extinction retention 24,62–65.
-The inability to form an initial memory trace of extinction learning in the vmPFC may therefore be a critical factor in extinction retrieval deficits observed in PTSD 1,2.
-Likewise, the misallocation of extinction-specific memories to the dACC, rather than the vmPFC, may bias the retrieval and expression of fear associations following extinction, further contributing to fear relapse.
+The present findings thus help bridge extensive evidence from rodents to humans on the role of this region in organizing extinction memory to inhibit retrieval and expression of fear.
+We also found that individuals with PTSS displayed dysregulated organization of fear and extinction reinstatement in the mPFC.
+Specifically, the dACC exhibited reinstatement of memories formed during extinction, with no such reinstatement in the vmPFC.
+Critically, behavioral performance of within-session extinction learning was equivalent between groups, and both groups remembered an equivalent number of items from extinction.
+Thus, differences in neural reinstatement of extinction appears to reflect an underlying distinction in how these memories are formed and retrieved, and do not merely recapitulate an observable behavioral deficit.
+This suggests that individuals with a history of trauma may utilize a different, and ultimately maladaptive, neural mechanism for fear reduction during within-session extinction learning that bypasses formation of a long-term extinction memory in the vmPFC.
+Interestingly, evidence from rodent studies shows the IL is not required for within-session extinction, only for successful extinction retrieval 24.
+However, stimulation of the vmPFC during or after extinction learning improves extinction retention 24,62–65.
+The inability to form an extinction memory in the vmPFC during learning may therefore be a critical factor in extinction retrieval deficits observed in PTSD 1,2.
+Likewise, the misallocation of extinction-specific memories to the dACC, rather than the vmPFC, may bias the retrieval and expression of fear associations following extinction, contributing to fear relapse.
 These provide potential targets to strengthen extinction memory for clinical purposes.